nbebla/aci-troubleshooting-book/source/mgmt_tn.rst

 overlay.

-The next output to verify is the out-of-band management routing table entries using the command ip route show table oobmgmt.
+The next output to verify is the out-of-band management routing table entries using the command **ip route show table oobmgmt** .
 There should be a default route pointed at the default gateway IP address and out-of-band management interface (dev oobmgmt) with a source IP address that matches the IP address of the out-of-band management interface.

 .. code-block:: console